aragon/AGPs/AGPs/AGP-1.md

   * E.g. “Should the Aragon Code of Conduct be updated to include a community-wide ban on Carlos Matos memes?”

 **Finance**
-Proposals made to the Finance track must affect the movement of assets held by the [Association multisig](https://wiki.aragon.org/association/multisigs/overview/).
+Proposals made to the Finance track must affect the movement of DAI held by the [Association multisig](https://wiki.aragon.org/association/multisigs/overview/).
 The Association will have discretion over which multisig transfers must go through the AGP process.

 * All code and content funded through the AGP process must be released under one of the following licenses:
   * Creative Commons (CC0, CC-BY, CC-SA, CC-BY-SA)